semaphoreci/semaphore/docs/docs/getting-started/tour/continuous-integration.md

 </Steps>

-The build should complete successfully.
-If at any point you come into an error, see [debugging with SSH](#debug).
+The build should finish without error.
+If at any point you come into a problem, see [debugging with SSH](#debug).

 ## Keeping the build artifact